ASoelvsten/IX-ML-Resources/README.md

+# I-X Centre for AI in Science
-# I-X, Deep Learning with Python (advanced topics)
+# Resources on Machine Learning and Deep Learning with Python (advanced topics)

 This course introduces advanced topics in Deep Learning.
 It builds on  RCDS course [Deep Learning with Python](https://github.com/ASoelvsten/RCDS-Deep-Learning-CNN), and it is hence assumed that you are familiar with the basic PyTorch commands and Deep Learning concepts and terminology.
 In this course, we will explore more complex algorithms, ranging from graph neural networks (GNNs) over variational autoencoders (VAEs) to Bayesian neural networks.
 The course thus aim to present the breadth of Deep Learning techniques as well as to provide useful references for follow-up studies of the individual topics.